Solera

 Solera is a process for aging liquids such as wine, beer, vinegar, and brandy, by fractional blending in such a way that the finished product is a mixture of ages, with the average age gradually increasing as the process continues over many years.
 The purpose of this labor-intensive process is the maintenance of a reliable style and quality of the beverage over time.
-Solera means "on the ground" in Spanish, and it refers to the lower level of the set of barrels or other containers used in the process; the liquid is traditionally transferred from barrel to barrel, top to bottom, the oldest mixtures being in the barrel right "on the ground", although the containers in today's process are not necessarily stacked physically in the way that this implies but merely carefully labeled.
-Products which are often solera aged include Sherry, Madeira, Lillet, Port wine, Marsala, Mavrodafni, Muscat, and Muscadelle wines; Balsamic, Commandaria, some Vins doux naturels, and Sherry vinegars; Brandy de Jerez; beer; rums; and whiskies.
+Solera means 'on the ground' in Spanish, and it refers to the lower level of the set of barrels or other containers used in the process; the liquid is traditionally transferred from barrel to barrel, top to bottom, the oldest mixtures being in the barrel right "on the ground".
+The containers in today's process are not necessarily stacked physically in this way but merely carefully labeled.
+Products which are often solera aged include Sherry, Madeira, Lillet, Marsala, Mavrodafni, Muscat, and Muscadelle wines; balsamic vinegar, Commandaria, some vins doux naturels, and sherry vinegars; Brandy de Jerez; beer; rums; and whiskies.
 Since the origin of this process is the Iberian peninsula, most of the traditional terminology is in Spanish and Portuguese.

 Solera process

 In the solera process, a succession of containers are filled with the product over a series of equal aging intervals (usually a year).
 A group of one or more containers, called scales, criaderas ('nurseries'), or clases are filled for each interval.
 At the end of the interval after the last scale is filled, the oldest scale in the solera is tapped for part of its content, which is bottled.
 Then that scale is refilled from the next oldest scale, and that one in succession from the second-oldest, down to the youngest scale, which is refilled with new product.
 This procedure is repeated at the end of each aging interval.
 The transferred product mixes with the older product in the next barrel.

 No container is ever completely drained, so some of the earlier product always remains in each container.
 This remnant diminishes to a tiny level, but there can be significant traces of product much older than the average, depending on the transfer fraction.
 In theory traces of the very first product placed in the solera may be present even after 50 or more cycles.
-In Andalusia, Spain, the latest regulations for labeling require careful labeling and record-keeping, usually via computer, allowing the winemaker or regulator to easily access the average age of each container, which depends not only on the refreshment interval and number of scales, but also the relative volumes that are chosen for the refreshment process — a larger refreshment and final removal for bottling will result in a younger average age (see Aging).
+In Andalusia, Spain, the latest regulations for labeling require careful labeling and record-keeping, usually via computer, allowing the winemaker or regulator to easily access the average age of each container, which depends not only on the refreshment interval and number of scales, but also the relative volumes that are chosen for the refreshment process—a larger refreshment and final removal for bottling will result in a younger average age (see Aging).
 The upper quality levels implied by the labeling system require the bottled wine to be greater in age than the regulatory requirements.